TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 ```math
 f_{RHPZ} = 3100 Hz
 ```
 The closed loop crossover frequency (fcc) should be sufficiently below the RHPZ frequency to account for variability of the internal components of the IC (Datasheet).
-A seventh of RHPZ will be chosen to match the example given in the datasheet
+A seventh of RHPZ will be chosen to match the example given in the datasheet.
 ```math
 f_{CC} = \frac{1}{7} \times\ f_{RHPZ}
 ```